 - Allocation of resources cannot be monitored properly

-To prepare a PERT Chart following steps needs to be followed.
+To prepare a PERT Chart, the following steps need to be followed.

 - Recognize particular projects and milestones.